Articles in this section

 5 mins read

-In the PropertyGrid control, the CustomEditor support enables you set different custom value editors for properties instead of default editors such as TextBox to display string and DoubleTextBox to display integer values.
+In the WPF PropertyGrid control, the CustomEditor support enables you to set different custom value editors for properties instead of default editors such as TextBox to display strings and DoubleTextBox to display integer values.

 MainWindow.xaml